Pu Bo: Career

 Pu Bo was born in November 1963, and he was entered to Sichuan Forestry School (四川省林业学校; now Sichuan Agricultural University) in 1978.
 After he graduated from Sichuan Forestry School, he became an officer of Forestry Research Institute and Agricultural Trading Office in Nanchong Prefecture.
 In September 1987, he was accepted to Nanchong Normal College, where he majored in Chinese.
 After college, he worked in the Agricultural Commission.
 Later, he worked in the governments of Guang'an Prefecture and Wusheng County.

-In 1999, Pu was appointed as the Deputy Mayor of Guang'an, then he promoted to the Director of Propaganda Department in 2003.
+In 1999, Pu was appointed as the Deputy Mayor of Guang'an, then he promoted to the Director of Publicity Department in 2003.

 In 2006, Pu was moved to Liangshan Yi Autonomous Prefecture, and appointed as the Vice Governor, then he was appointed as the Deputy Party Secretary and Mayor of Bazhong in 2008.

-In 2010, he was appointed as the Deputy Director of the Organization Department of the CCP Sichuan Committee.
+In 2010, he was appointed as the deputy director of the Organization Department of the CCP Sichuan Committee.
 In 2015, he was appointed as the Party Secretary of Deyang.
 During his tenure, he invited Arnold Schwarzenegger to serve as Global Publicity Ambassador of the Sanxingdui culture.

 On January 22, 2018, he was transferred to Guiyang, capital of Guizhou province, he was elevated to vice-governor of Guizhou, with responsibility for environmental protection, land and resources, housing and town and country construction, industry and commerce, and quality and technical supervision.